-Die Knappen are still on course to qualify for the Champions League, as they currently sit fourth in the Bundesliga, but just two points separate Jens Keller's men from eighth-placed Hamburg, whom they face at the Veltins Arena on Sunday.
+Die Knappen are still on course to qualify for the Champions League, as they currently sit fourth in the Bundesliga, but just two points separate Jens Keller's men from eighth-placed Hamburg, whom they face at the Veltins Arena this weekend.

 Consequently, a place in Europe is far from assured but Huntelaar has moved to ease the fears of his club's fans by saying that he will stay put no matter what happens between now and the end of the season.